How to Have Your Own Back: Guide to Understanding and Opening a Savings Account

 What’s the difference between a SAVINGS account and a CHECKING account?

-With a checking account, your money is more easily accessible—you probably have a debit card and/or checkbook that you use to pay bills directly from your account.
+When utilizing a checking account, your money is more easily accessible—you probably have a debit card and/or checkbook that you use to pay bills directly from your account.

-With a savings account, you usually earn more in interest but the number of withdrawals and/or transfers might be limited.
+When utilizing a savings account, you usually earn more in interest but the number of withdrawals and/or transfers might be limited.
 Most savings accounts won’t come with checks or a debit card, so it’s harder to use a savings account for paying bills.

-Different types of savings accounts.
+Different types of savings accounts

-Individual account.
+Individual account

 If you don’t already have one, this is probably the first one to start, and it’s just in one name: yours.

-Joint account.
+Joint account

 This is most commonly used for couples who manage their money together, adult children who share a bank account with their elderly parent, or parents opening a joint account with their children.

-Retirement savings.
+Retirement savings

 Retirement savings typically take the form of an investment account like a 401K, IRA, or pension plan.

-Things to consider before you open a savings account.
+Things to consider before you open a savings account

-Low fees.
+Low fees

-FDIC insured.
+FDIC insured

 Sometimes banks will offer sign-up bonuses ($100??
 CHA-CHING!) for new accounts with certain minimum initial deposits.

-Easy withdrawals and deposits.
+Easy withdrawals and deposit

 Can you make at least five withdrawals each month?
 Will you be able to make deposits online, or will you have to visit a branch during banking hours?

-Low minimum balance requirement.
+Low minimum balance requirement

 How much money will you need to keep in the account at all times to avoid fees?

-High APY.
+High APY

 Will your money make money?
 In other words, will you earn a high APY (Annual Percentage Yield), or will it be less than 0.50%?

-Low initial deposit.
+Low initial deposit

 How much money will you need to deposit up front in order to open the account?
-(This is typically about $25.)

-Automatic transfers.
+Automatic transfers

-Envelopes or buckets.
+Envelopes or buckets

-What you might need to open a savings account.
+What you might need to open a savings account

 Each financial institution has slightly different requirements, but here are some common ones: